-Money is a top stressor for employees, and the pandemic has reinforced that fact.
-Seventy-three percent of Americans rank their finances as their number one source of stress, according to a 2021 CreditWise survey.
-As the pandemic evolves, employers are uniquely positioned to support employees with much-desired financial guidance and educational resources.
+Money is a top stressor for employees, and recent economic uncertainty has only exacerbated that.
+With the possibility of a recession on the horizon, employers are uniquely positioned to support employees with much-desired financial guidance and educational resources.

 First, employers should be aware of the most common financial goals of employees: